 Body Hack #3: Got the Hiccups?

-If you suddenly break out with a case of the hiccups, fill up a glass of water, bend over and drink the water from the opposite side of the glass that you normally would while you are went over toward your stomach.
+If you suddenly break out with a case of the hiccups, fill up a glass of water, bend over and drink the water from the opposite side of the glass that you normally would while you go over toward your stomach.
 This body hack helps to increase the levels of carbon dioxide in your blood, which will stop hiccups because they need oxygen, and it distracts your mind from obsessing about whether your hiccups are going to keep going.

 Body Hack #4: Press Away Vomiting